Washington's Kalen DeBoer signs deal to replace Nick Saban at Alabama, AP source says

 The 49-year-old DeBoer is a former NAIA coach who led Washington to the national championship game in his second season.
 Now, he takes over a program where Saban made that kind of success an annual expectation.

-While not confirming that DeBoer had been hired, Alabama athletic director posted on X: "The plane has left Seattle."
+While not confirming that DeBoer had been hired, Alabama athletic director Greg Byrne posted on X: "The plane has left Seattle."

 Saban announced his retirement Wednesday after leading the Crimson Tide to six national championships in 17 seasons.
 The 72-year-old coach leaves massive shoes to fill and outsized expectations at the program Paul "Bear" Bryant helped build and Saban took to even greater heights.